rmbolger/Posh-ACME/docs/Functions/New-PAAccount.md

 ### -UseAltPluginEncryption
 If specified, the account will be configured to use a randomly generated AES key to encrypt sensitive plugin parameters on disk instead of using the OS's native encryption methods.
 This can be useful if the config is being shared across systems or platforms.
-You can revert to OS native encryption using -UseAltPluginEncryption:$false.
+You can revert to OS native encryption using `Set-PAAccount -UseAltPluginEncryption:$false`.

 ```yaml
 Type: SwitchParameter